osilander/203.311/Week9/Week9.md

 ### build the object
 > portfolioPhy <- phyloseq(OTU_tab, taxa_tab, samp_tab)
+> portfolioPhy
 ```

 We have now built the object called _`portfolioPhy`_ that we need for the portfolio analysis.
+Hopefully by typing `portfolioPhy` in your session you can see the information about the phyloseq object. if you cannot, please let someone know.

 ---

 ## Portfolio analysis

 Once again, this is a two part analysis for the week 9 Portfolio analysis.
+We are going to follow some of the examples with _`portfolioPhy`_ to generate.
+First of all though, you will need to make a smaller subset of only Bacteria.

 #### Part A